alb3rtjarvis/numbacs/paper/paper.md

 - Simple creation of JIT compiled linear and cubic interpolants

 All of these implementations are relatively straightforward to use and quite efficient.
 This is due to three key dependencies `NumbaCS` utilizes to speed up computations.
 The first is `Numba` [@numba], a JIT compiler for Python which can drastically speed up numerical operations and provides a simple framework for parallelizing tasks.
-Next, `numbalsoda` [@numbalsoda] is a Python wrapper to ODE solvers in both C++ (LSODA) and FORTRAN (DOP853) that bypasses the Python interpreter and can be used within Numba functions (standard Python ODE solvers cannot be executed within `Numba` functions).
+Next, `numbalsoda` [@numbalsoda] is a Python wrapper to ODE solvers in both C++ (LSODA) and FORTRAN (DOP853) that bypasses the Python interpreter and can be used within Numba functions (common Python ODE solvers, such as those provided by the `SciPy` package, cannot be executed within `Numba` functions).
 This package is crucial to the efficiency of NumbaCS as particle integration is often the most costly part of finite-time coherent structure methods.
 Finally, the `interpolation` package [@interpolation] provides optimized interpolation in Python and is utilized in `NumbaCS` to create JIT compiled interpolant functions, producing efficient implementations of methods even for flows defined by numerical data.
 By taking advantage of these packages behind the scenes, `NumbaCS` is able to